Healthy Recipes Blog

 Crustless Vegetable Quiche

-This delicious crustless vegetable quiche is perfect for brunch and substantial enough for a light dinner.
+This crustless vegetable quiche is perfect for brunch and substantial enough for lunch or dinner.
+The leftovers are great, reheated or cold.

 Prep Time15 minutes mins